 - The Airport Safety Response Centre has been activated and all emergency text messages or phone calls have been completed.
-A full report from ASRC will be needed as to who has been contacted or was unreachable and the current status of all airport emergency response team "A" and "B" members; - The director of Sister Islands Emergency Committee/ Hazard Management Cayman Islands has been contacted and given enough information to determine at what point the National Emergency Operations Centre will be activated, in the event of an aircraft accident including five or more passengers it is assumed the NEOC will be activated; - 3.
-Hospital and Emergency Medical Services have been alerted and their arrival verified at the Incident Command Post; - 4.
-The affected aircraft operator has been notified and information obtained concerning any dangerous goods on board the aircraft has been passed on to ARFFS, Incident Commander, and HMCI/ SIEC.
-In the event the aircraft operator is not an airport tenant, the airport authority will designate the most capable operator on the airport to handle the emergency until such time as the aircraft operator involved can arrive at the scene; - Liaison has been established with air traffic services concerning the closure of airport areas, designation of emergency response corridors, issuing of voice advisories and NOTAM advising of reduced airport rescue and firefighting protection.
-Airspace reservation coordination offices (air traffic flow control office), if any, have been advised of reduced airport capabilities; - 6.
-CAACI and Government aircraft accident investigation authorities have been notified; - 7.
-Aeronautical Information Services has been notified to make a special weather observation;

-- 8. If fatalities are involved, RCIPS has designated temporary morgue facilities; - 9.
+A full report from ASRC will be needed as to who has been contacted or was unreachable and the current status of all airport emergency response team "A" and "B" members; - 2.
+The director of Hazard Management Cayman Islands has been contacted and given enough information to determine at what point the National Emergency Operations Centre will be activated, in the event of an aircraft accident including five or more passengers it is assumed the NEOC will be activated; - 3.
+Hospital and Emergency Medical Services have been alerted and their arrival verified at the designated rendezvous point or staging area; - 4.
+The affected aircraft operator has been notified and information obtained concerning any dangerous goods on board the aircraft has been passed on to ARFFS, Incident Commander, and HMCI/ NEOC.
+In the event the aircraft operator is not an airport tenant, the airport authority will designate the most capable operator on the airport to handle the emergency until such time as the aircraft operator involved can arrive at the scene; - 5.
+Liaison has been established with air traffic services concerning the closure of airport areas, designation of emergency response corridors, issuing of voice advisories and NOTAM advising of reduced airport rescue and fire fighting protection.
+Airspace reservation co-ordination offices (air traffic flow control office), if any, have been advised of reduced airport capabilities; - 6.
+CICAA and Government aircraft accident investigation authorities have been notified; - 7.
+The National Weather Service has been notified to make a special weather observation; - 8.
+If fatalities are involved, RCIPS has designated temporary morgue facilities; - 9.
 A full report is made by Airport Operations as to the condition and capabilities of all Airport Runways, Taxiways, Aprons, Terminals, Buildings, Navigational Aids and Utilities.
+A stated level of current operational capability should be available and plan or time frame for bringing airport back to full operational capability.

+- 10. The airport authority representative at the Incident Command Post is able to communicate with the AEOC and a full report of ICP capabilities is passed as soon as possible.

+- 11. The airport authority should also arrange the availability of the following services as required:

+- portable emergency shelter for use by other than medical services;

+- lavatories;

+- drinking water and ice;

+- ropes, barriers, etc.;

+- food service;

+- mobile or portable lighting;

+- portable heating system;

+- cones, stakes, and signs;

-A stated level of current operational capability should be available and plan or time frame for bringing airport back to full operational capability. - 10.
-The airport authority representative at the Incident Command Post is able to communicate with the AEOC and a full report of ICP capabilities is passed as soon as possible. - 11.
-The AEOC Manager will coordinate the initial briefing along with the Airport Information Officer- who will then liaise with the Government Information Service representative and the aircraft operator involved, to create a schedule of briefings for the press/ media.
-This schedule should at a minimum include regular briefings on the half hour. - Note- Any input for briefing from airport personnel should be contained to status of the emergency response, verified damage to the airport and an estimate on when airport operations will return to normal. - 12.
-Upon concurrence of the chief fire officer, police/security chief and the medical coordinator, the AEOC Manager will notify all participating mutual aid organizations upon termination of the airport emergency.
+- 12. The AEOC Manager will coordinate the initial briefing along with the Airport Information Officer- who will then liaise with the Government Information Service representative and the aircraft operator involved, to create a schedule of briefings for the press/ media.
+This schedule should at a minimum include regular briefings on the half hour.

+Note- Any input for briefing from airport personnel should be contained to status of the emergency response, verified damage to the airport and a estimate on when airport operations will return to normal.

+14. Upon concurrence of the chief fire officer, police/security chief and the medical coordinator, the AEOC Manager will notify all participating mutual aid organizations upon termination of the airport emergency.